 If fatigue is a problem, make sure you rest regularly and plan your day so you can avoid getting overtired.
 If you can, ask other people for help, prioritise what’s important to you, and do your most important jobs when you have the most energy.
 Try to have a regular routine each day, and keep stress and anxiety as low as you can.

 If you’re struggling with a cough or breathlessness, practising breathing control or breathing techniques can help.
 You should ensure you drink plenty of water throughout the day, and take any medication you’ve been prescribed.
-Avoiding staying in one position for long periods can also help.
+Avoiding staying in 1 position for long periods can also help.

-If you've been diagnosed with POTS, things that can help include drinking plenty of fluids, avoiding caffeine and alcohol and getting up slowly when you’ve been lying down.
-Read more about managing POTS.
+If you've been diagnosed with PoTS, things that can help include drinking plenty of fluids, avoiding caffeine and alcohol and getting up slowly when you’ve been lying down.
+Read more about managing PoTS.